-In addition to functioning as a Paramedic (exercising full control of and responsibility to render appropriate patient care and operating EMS units in Jefferson County), the Lieutenant serves as a front line supervisor managing day to day operations during his/her shift.
+In addition to functioning as a Paramedic (exercising full control of and responsibility to render appropriate patient care and operating EMS units in Jefferson County), the Lieutenant serves as a front-line supervisor.
+The Lieutenant coordinates operations and serves as the central point of contact in the absence of the Captain.